apache/dolphinscheduler-sdk-python/README.md

 After that, a new workflow will be created by PyDolphinScheduler, and you can see it in DolphinScheduler web UI's Project Management page.
 It will trigger the workflow automatically, so you can see the workflow running in DolphinScheduler web UI's Workflow Instance page too.
-For more detail about any function about DolphinScheduler Project Management, please refer to [DolphinScheduler Project Management](https://dolphinscheduler.apache.org/en-us/docs/latest/user_doc/guide/project/project-list.html)
+For more detail about any function about DolphinScheduler Project Management, please refer to [DolphinScheduler Workflow](https://dolphinscheduler.apache.org/#/en-us/docs/3.1.2/guide/project/workflow-definition)

 ## Documentation